Originally posted by our partner, VineSpring

 Choosing a Software Solution

-The right software will help you keep track of inventory, plan and record production activities, manage sales orders and invoices, and sync with your accounting software to make end-of-month reporting seamless.
+The best winery software will help you keep track of inventory, plan and record production activities, manage sales orders and invoices, and sync with your accounting software to make end-of-month reporting seamless.
 A cloud-based system (i.e. one that runs on the internet) allows you and your team to manage your business from wherever you are, so you can assign new work orders, keep an eye on cellar activities, or check in on sales from anywhere in real time.
 You’ll also be able to answer questions about your business that help you solve current problems and plan for the future with confidence.
 For example:

 - How much does it cost me to produce this wine?